In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is the anal triad.

 “Freud observed that these traits co-occur not only with one another, but also with a pattern of concern with defecation.
 He observed that people with the traits tended to recall having derived pleasure as infants from emptying their bowels and also from ‘holding back’.
 These signs of intensified ‘erotogenic significance’ of the anus do not persist into adulthood and Freud inferred that anal character traits form as sublimations of the child’s earlier wishes or as reaction-formations against them.
 That is, the obsessive cleanliness and scrupulous morality of anal characters are reactions against their unseemly childhood interest in filth and their wilfulness and tightness with money are socially acceptable expressions of their earlier struggles over toilet training and faecal retention.“

-Freud’s viewed the anal triad traits as developing in the context of morality around the determination how erogenous zone excitation was deflected.
+Freud believed that the anal triad traits developed in the moral context regarding how erogenous zone excitation was deflected.
 A paper in the British Journal of Medical Psychology wrote “It is claimed, of course, that these traits are defense mechanisms against anal eroticism repressed in early childhood by over-enthusiastic toilet-training.”